“Cymon and Iphigenia” by Frederic Leighton

-The expressiveness of Iphigenia’s elaborate, swirling drapery was influenced by Frederic Leighton’s study of the drapery on the statues from The Parthenon Marbles, which were having an impact on many British artists of the time.
+The expressiveness of Iphigenia’s elaborate, swirling drapery was influenced by Frederic Leighton’s study of the drapery on the statues from The Parthenon Marbles.
+The Marbles had an impact on many British artists of the time.
 Leighton’s love for the classical world is artfully presented in this masterpiece.

 In the original story, Iphigenia was mostly naked.
-However, Leighton painting in his era chooses to cloth Iphigenia in drapery that contoured her body beautifully ensuring that viewer’s gaze locked onto her figure.
+However, Leighton, who painted in the Victorian Era, chose to cloth Iphigenia in drapery that contoured her body to ensure that the viewer’s gaze locked onto her figure.
 The drapery pays homage to Hellenistic sculpture and enhances her beauty and elegance.
-As can also study from the sketch below of Iphigenia, how Leighton explored the best way for her raised arms to be positioned to produce an open, vulnerable and alluring posture.
+Leighton also explored the best way for her raised arms to be positioned to produce an alluring posture.

 A study of Iphigenia, black and white chalks on brown wove paper from Leighton House Museum.